How a teen's apparent flashback of childhood abuse set off a debate over repressed memory

 Nicole Kluemper's parents separated when she was very young.

 Her father won the custody battle in court.
-And over the years, Nicole lost contact with her mother.
-But it wasn't clear to Nicole why the dispute hadn't gone the other way.
+And over the years, Kluemper lost contact with her mother, but it was never clear why the dispute hadn't gone the other way.

-"I remembered more about the actual court proceedings than I did about what precipitated them," Nicole says.
+"I remembered more about the actual court proceedings than I did about what precipitated them," Kluemper told Out in the Open's Piya Chattopadhyay.

-As Nicole grew into her teen years, her father became ill and moved into nursing care.
-That sent Nicole into the care of friends, group homes and foster parents.
+As she grew into her teen years, her father became ill and moved into nursing care.
+That sent Kluemper into the care of friends, group homes and foster parents.

 "I was just at a point where, living with a foster family and being away from my dad most days ...
-I was feeling pretty unattached to the world," she says.
+I was feeling pretty unattached to the world," she said.

 "I think I was looking for another point of attachment."

-But her reunion with her mother was "difficult," she says.
-Nicole felt anxious, and found that her mother was reluctant to talk about the past.
+But her reunion with her mother was "difficult," she said.
+Kluemper felt anxious, and found that her mother was reluctant to talk about the past.

-Around that time, Nicole was contacted by a child psychiatrist named David Corwin.
-He had interviewed Nicole at five and six years old as part of her parents' custody dispute.
-He had videotaped those conversations, and had been showing those tapes in training exercises.
-He would periodically reaffirm the permission of Nicole and her father to keep showing those videos.
+Around that time, Kluemper was contacted by Dr. David Corwin, a child psychiatrist.
+He had interviewed Kluemper at five and six years old as part of her parents' custody dispute.
+He had recorded those conversations and had been showing those videos in training exercises.
+He would periodically reaffirm the permission of Kluemper and her father to keep showing those videos.

-With her father in the final stages of his life and her mother having reappeared, Nicole told Dr. Corwin that she wanted to watch the tapes herself.
+With her father in the final stages of his life and her mother having reappeared, Kluemper told Corwin that she wanted to watch the tapes herself.
 She wanted to find out what she had told him about her parents.

-So, at 17 years old, Nicole visited Dr. Corwin to watch the videos from more than a decade earlier.
+At 17, Kluemper visited Corwin to watch the videos from more than a decade earlier.

-"He asked me what I remembered about the videos … and my memory was quite sparse," she says.
+"He asked me what I remembered about the videos … and my memory was quite sparse," she said.

 "And then asked me, specifically, do you remember anything about allegations about sexual abuse?"

-Dr. Corwin was taping this interview, too.
-And in transcripts he later published of that conversation, Nicole first responds "No" to the abuse question.
-And then, after a moment, says: "Wait a minute, yeah, I do."
+Corwin was taping this interview, too.
+And in transcripts he later published of that conversation, Kluemper first responded "no" to the abuse question.
+And then, after a moment, said: "Wait a minute.
+Yeah, I do."

-"And then I proceed to tell him about this memory I have," Nicole says.
+"And then I proceed to tell him about this memory I have," Kluemper said.

-She says she had a flash of her mother, bathing a young Nicole in a bathtub.
-In the transcript, Nicole talks about her mother hurting her as she "put her fingers too far where she shouldn't have," though it's not clear to Nicole whether that was intentional or accidental.
+She says she had a flash of her mother bathing her in a bathtub.
+In the transcript, Kluemper talks about her mother hurting her as she "put her fingers too far where she shouldn't have," but it's not clear to Kluemper whether that was intentional or accidental.

-Nicole and Dr. Corwin then watch the tapes from years earlier.
-And in the videos, a six-year-old Nicole describes the incident in the bathtub, adding that her mother asked her if it felt good, and that it happened "much more than once."
+Kluemper and Corwin then watch the tapes from years earlier.
+And in the videos, a six-year-old Kluemper described the incident in the bathtub, adding that her mother asked her if it felt good and that it happened "much more than once."

-Nicole now says that, before going to visit Dr. Corwin at 17, she had "no memory" of the incidents.
-But after watching that video from her childhood, she felt convinced about what had happened to her, and what had led Dr. Corwin to testifying in favour of her father.
+Kluemper now says that before going to visit Corwin at 17, she had "no memory" of the incidents.
+But after watching that video from her childhood, she felt convinced about what had happened to her and what had led Corwin to testify in favour of her father.

-Dr. Corwin published an academic paper about Nicole, calling her "Jane Doe."
+Corwin published an academic paper about Kluemper, calling her "Jane Doe."
 Here was a girl who described repeated sexual abuse at six years old, apparently forgot it ever happened, and then seemed to bring a memory of it back at age 17.

 A well-known psychologist named Elizabeth Loftus didn't think so.
 She was an expert in false memory, and had previously demonstrated how people can come to "remember" events that never actually happened.

-In reaction to Dr. Corwin's paper, she co-authored articles of her own about the "Jane Doe" case.
-She criticized Dr. Corwin's work, and hypothesized that Nicole's father and stepmother had effectively planted false ideas of abuse in the little girl's head during the bitter custody dispute.
+In reaction to Corwin's paper, she co-authored articles of her own about the "Jane Doe" case.
+She criticized Corwin's work, and hypothesized that Kluemper's father and stepmother had effectively planted false ideas of abuse in the little girl's head during the bitter custody dispute.

 "Personally, I have to say, in my heart, I believe this mother is innocent."

-Dr. Loftus went on to assert that there's no strong scientific support for the mind's ability to repress painful memories, beyond normal forgetting and remembering.
+Loftus went on to assert that there's no strong scientific support for the mind's ability to repress painful memories beyond normal forgetting and remembering.

-Out in the Open also spoke with Nicole's mother, who said she loves her daughter and denies ever abusing her.
+Out in the Open also spoke with Kluemper's mother, who said she loves her daughter and denies ever abusing her.
 She said the accusations were devastating and "almost killed me."

-And for their part, Dr. Corwin stands by his work, while Nicole's stepmother denies influencing Nicole's memories.
+And for their part, Corwin stands by his work, while Kluemper's stepmother denies influencing the child's memories.

 So does she still believe her mother abused her?

-"Some days I do and some days I don't," Nicole says.
+"Some days I do and some days I don't," Kluemper said.
 "That's the most definitive answer I can give you."

 She has found the uncertainty about her own past to be "completely unnerving."